RAA-0/Flight-passengers-forecasting/Readme.txt

 NOTE:
-You have to add a folder called data that contains the following :
+- You have to add the original datasets to the data/FlightML folder
+- run the training manager to build the models and encoders
-- data/FlightML that contains the original datasets
+- run the serving manager
-- data/training_pred
-- data/customized_data
-- data/Transformed_data

 TrainingManager.py and SevingManager.py